 Tell your doctor if you notice anything that is making you feel unwell.

-Keep your tablets in the pack until it is time to take them.
-If you take the tablets out of the pack they may not keep well.
+Keep your capsules in the pack until it is time to take them.
+If you take the capsules out of the pack they may not keep well.

 Keep your tablets in a cool dry place where the temperature stays below 30°C.

-Do not store Arthrexin or any other medicine in the bathroom or near a sink.
+Do not store ARTHREXIN or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.